holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 1. This might look awkward at this moment, but we will get to the point where getting the collection and returning an array with file names are connected.

-It works, but something doesn't seem right.
+Tests pass, but something doesn't seem right.
 If we are to get photos of a particular hotel, we should only pass hotel's ID (or other unique identifier) as a single argument for that function.